Skip To Main Content

 Recommendation: None

-Beginning class, if taken by freshmen, will fulfill your Visual/Performing Arts requirement but not your Physical Education requirement.
+This beginning class, if taken by freshmen, will fulfill students' Visual/Performing Arts requirement OR their Physical Education requirement.

 This course introduces students to the art of dance and is designed for all students with or without previous experience.
 The course covers the fundamentals of ballet, jazz, modern, hip hop, world dance, social dance, and musical theater dance.
 Students will develop body awareness, proper alignment, motor efficiency, strength, flexibility, coordination, the ability to perform simple to more complex dance sequences, and the ability to memorize choreography.
 Students build skills in the execution of dance vocabulary, demonstrate an understanding of the processes and techniques used in creating and performing dance works, and ultimately create original dance works to be performed in both the Fall and Spring dance concerts that showcase individual creativity.